 Lois Lane grew up in the "small Midwestern town" of Pittsdale, the elder daughter of Sam and Ella Lane.
 Baby Kal-El (the future Superman) unknowingly saved Lois’ life for the first time when a toy of his (which was in one of his father’s experimental rockets) went from the planet Krypton to Earth and frightened a deadly snake which was about to strike at Lois.
 (Superman's Girl Friend, Lois Lane #26) Note: The Lane parents first appeared in Superman's Girl Friend, Lois Lane #13 (Nov.
 1959).

 Lois was a straight-A student who won Girl Scout honors and captured the titles “Miss Ideal Girl” and “Queen of Perfection” in local contests. (#71)

 Lois first met Superboy one summer when she went to Camp Hiawatha, near Smallville.
 She chose the camp because it was close to Superboy, and she was not disappointed.
 Her roommate there was Lana Lang and neither girl was able to earn his affections.
-(Clark also attended the camp but did not see Lois while being his civilian self.)
-(Adventure Comics #261) Note: Lana first appeared in Superboy v.1 #10 (Oct.
+(Clark also attended the camp but did not see Lois while out of costume.)
+(Adventure Comics #261) Note: Lana first appeared in Superboy vol. 1 #10 (Oct.
 1950).